minh1304/minh1304/README.md

 <h1 align="center">Hi 👋, I'm Minh</h1>

-💻 I’m currently learning Computer Science at the University of Information and Technology
+💻 I’m currently learning Computer Science at the University of Information and Technology.
+I have a passion for being a Web Developer Front-end in the future